Caerii/Caerii/README.md

 <!-- FOCUS -->
 <h2 align="center">⚡ Focus & Expertise</h2>
 <p align="center">
-I’m deeply involved in cutting-edge AI, modular robotics, and the integration of brain-computer interfaces with real-time VR and AI systems.
-My GitHub is where I showcase my active projects, technical contributions, and research in engineering.
+I specialize in cutting-edge AI, modular robotics, and integrating brain-computer interfaces into real-time VR systems.
+My work combines deep technical knowledge with innovation in emerging technologies, and this GitHub is all about showcasing those projects.
 </p>

 ---